Vegan Chunky Monkey Muffins

 6. Fold in chocolate chunks and walnuts, setting some aside to top the muffins with.

-7. Divide the batter evenly between the 12 cups of the pan and top with banana slices and remaining chocolate chunks and walnuts.
+7. Divide the batter evenly between the 12 cups of the pan and top with banana slices remaining chocolate chunks and walnuts.

 8. Bake for 30 minutes, or until a toothpick inserted into the muffins comes out clean.